 Name: Dunkeld ★★★☆☆

 Anything else?
-The abundant, free, on-street parking is a better alternative to the pay-and-display car park on the northern edge of town
+Free on-street parking is a better alternative to the pay-and-display car park on the northern edge of town.

 Name: Loch of the Lowes ★★★☆☆